COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 var apiInstance = new KoronacloudApiV3.OrganizationalUnitsApi();

-var accountId = "accountId_example"; // String | the account id
+var koronaAccountId = "koronaAccountId_example"; // String | the account id

-var organizationalUnitIdOrNumber = "organizationalUnitIdOrNumber_example"; // String | id or number of the related object (important: if a number should match the uuid-format, the system will lookup for an id instead of a number)
+var organizationalUnitId = "organizationalUnitId_example"; // String | id of the related object (important: id should match the uuid-format)

 var body = [new KoronacloudApiV3.DayRating()]; // [DayRating] | a array of new day ratings